Changissnz/selfinterest/README.md

 on in some way, and remembrances of that dead one are frequently phrased as them "living on in the heart".
 In other words, there was acclimation to that death: the upset feelings right after the event were neutralized to regain the comfort of peace, a possible source of stability, to move on from that.
+Acclimation produces a stable base for self-interest to continue on in its own way, and if the acclimation becomes custom, questioning of the matters for that acclimation would be labeled phrases such as "culturally offensive".